marionettejs/backbone.marionette/docs/marionette.functions.md

 ## Marionette.bindRequests

-This method is used to bind a radio requests to methods on a target object.
+This method is used to bind radio requests to methods on a target object.
 All Marionette Objects come with this method.

 ```javascript